MichaelRWolf/wendy-ai/notes-from-google-doc.md

 output the two .txt files (ready to copy/paste into your dataset)

-That’s what we’re doing now.
+That's what we're doing now.
 Works perfectly for 2–3 hours of material total.

 OPTION B — Spreadsheet pipeline (your earlier thought)

 Totally doable, but has two drawbacks:

-Google Sheets isn’t ideal for multi-paragraph text (cells truncate easily).
+Google Sheets isn't ideal for multi-paragraph text (cells truncate easily).

-I can’t “write back” to your sheet automatically from here.
+I can't "write back" to your sheet automatically from here.

 However, Michael could set up a script (Python + OpenAI API) that:

-reads each row’s transcript,
+reads each row's transcript,

 sends it to GPT for labeling/extraction,

 writes the results into new columns.

-That would run overnight, using his API “chits,” with a cost only a few cents per thousand tokens.
+That would run overnight, using his API "chits," with a cost only a few cents per thousand tokens.

 OPTION C — Local batch processor